aaaandrew111/FIT5120_TA10_Project/Data Processing Iteration 2/README.md

 - The json files are obtained from http://deepyeti.ucsd.edu/jianmo/amazon/index.html
 - The csv files are obtained from https://osf.io/tyue9/

-For details of these two datasets, please refer to the data management plan for this project.
+For details of these two datasets, please refer to the data management plan of this project.